Breath-holding in babies and children

 make sure they cannot hit their head, arms or legs on anything

-reassure them and ensure they get plenty of rest afterwards
+act normally after an episode, reassure them and ensure they get plenty of rest

 do not shake your child or splash them with water